Moment of silence: Origins

+The first recorded instance of an official moment of silence dedicated to a dead person took place in Portugal on 13 February 1912.
+The Portuguese Senate dedicated 10 minutes of silence to José Maria da Silva Paranhos Júnior, baron of Rio Branco, Brazil, and Minister of the Exterior of the Brazilian government, who had died three days earlier on 10 February.
+The moment of silence was registered in the Senate's records of that day.
+In the same year, large parts of the United States kept a ceremonial silence to honour the dead of the Maine and the Titanic.

 The first person to publicly suggest a moment's silence as a vessel to hold the sorrow and loss of war was either by South African author and politician James Percy FitzPatrick or by Australian journalist Edward George Honey, himself a World War I veteran.
 While the Australian government claims Honey was the originator of the idea as it pertained to war remembrance, there are no primary sources to conclusively confirm a date in which Honey's proposal predated FitzPatrick's.
 Nevertheless, each person's idea was conceived less than a year from each other, so it's possible the shared idea was a matter of parallel thinking.